-- Classical or Koranic Arabic is (three guesses) the language of the Koran.
+- Classical or Quranic Arabic is (three guesses) the language of the Koran.
 It is also used in most documents and writings of the Islamic Golden Age; much like Latin in medieval Europe, it was the standard "codified" language of writing for most of the Middle East and North Africa until the Ottomans began to spread Turkish in its place.
 This stage of the language is very important for historians, as several groundbreaking scientific and mathematical documents are written in Classical Arabic, and there are some Ancient Greek works known only from their Arabic translations.

 - In Upper Egypt (which is actually the South), Sa'idi Arabic is spoken.
 This more conservative variety approaches Sudanese Arabic in many respects.
 However, Sa'idi Arabic carries little prestige in Egypt, and many young people shift away from it towards the Cairene Egyptian Arabic when they begin their professional lives.

 - Levantine Arabic is spoken in the Levant: Syria, Jordan, Lebanon, Israel, and Palestine.
 As the Levant was and is home to many other Semitic languages besides Arabic, many loanwords from those languages have entered it.
 Unusual in the fact that, while the variety varies considerably among rural populations, most cities throughout the entire region from Damascus to Beirut to Amman speak virtually the same.
 This urban Levantine dialect, especially the form spoken in Beirut, is famously sing-songy and is often considered a bit camp by other Arabs; it is also largely mutually intelligible with Nile Valley (Egyptian and Sudanese) varieties if the speakers try to avoid slang and speak clearly.